If you don’t have much time, then below you can view a comparison of my overall top Air Purifiers for 2019.

 Germ Guardian AC 5350-B Elite 4-in-1 True HEPA System

-This air cleaner is a good choice for alergy sufferers since it does a great job filtering out almost 100 % of plant pollen, mites, and moldy spores.
+This air cleaner is a good choice since it does a great job filtering out almost 100 % of air pollutants.

 I really appreciated the shape of this unit since it can easily fit wherever you need it without taking up too much space.
 It’s also easy to operate thanks to the digital control panel.

 This model has a time-off feature which is convenient for people who use purifiers at night or want to get the air clean before they come home.

-The carbon filters coupled with a HEPA filter do a great job filtering out odors like those caused by pets, smokers or general kitchen odors.
+The carbon filters coupled with a HEPA filter do a great job filtering out strong odors.

 - 5 fan speeds, including sleep mode